 - Machinery Accidents: Construction workers are exposed to a variety of dangerous machinery, from motor vehicles to drills and other power tools.
 There is a risk of severe injuries when these are defective, have malfunctioned, or are accidentally misused by others.

 - Fall Accidents: Most construction workers, especially those involved in erecting buildings, work at significant heights.
 If fall protection is absent or defective, they can slip or lose their balance and fall.
-Injuries can also occur when objects like tools and building materials fall from cranes or buildings and hit workers on the ground.
+Catastrophic injuries can also occur when objects like tools and building materials fall from cranes or buildings and hit workers on the ground.

 - Motor Vehicle Accidents: Various kinds of vehicles are used on construction sites, from large trucks to bulldozers, forklifts, cranes, excavators, motor graders, and trenchers.
 When operators aren’t paying attention or the vehicle malfunctions, workers can be struck, run over, or hit by falling objects.
 Injuries also occur when negligent drivers pass through or near the job site, striking those at work.

 - Fires and Explosions: When there are flammable chemicals on a construction site, it only takes a small spark to ignite a fire, putting many workers at risk of burns and smoke inhalation injuries.
-Upon starting a fire, it may be difficult to contain and combustible dust could ignite, causing a second fire.
+Upon starting a fire, it may be difficult to contain, and combustible dust could ignite, causing a second fire.

 When any of these accidents occur, the following elements can make the situation even more dangerous: